West shines as Vito celebrates La Rochelle century with Toulon win - RFI

 Etzebeth replaced Romain Taofifenua for the second-half but failed to stop La Rochelle's flow as West stretched the lead to 22-6 with his fifth penalty after 49 minutes.

-West missed from the tee for the first time with 25 minutes to play before Serin closed the gap to 10 points on the hour mark.
+West failed in front of the posts for the first time with 25 minutes to play before Serin closed the gap to 10 points on the hour mark.

 Half-time substitute Etzebeth left the field 12 minutes into the second-half with an apparent side injury and Skelton followed suit, but unhurt after a solid display on his debut.